 - Protections against over-charging and reverse polarity

-- Built-in flashlight is relatively weak
+- The built-in flashlight is relatively weak

 - Not as easy to carry